New Canadian iphone plans: will Rogers react ?

 nvi augustin at SES Toronto 08 NVI francis and eric at SES Toronto 08

 How Canadian search industry is different than the American?
-According to Yahoo’s SEM National Director, Martin Byrne, Canadian companies might be missing the boat.
+According to Yahoo’s SEM National Director, , Canadian companies might be missing the boat.
 We are way behind the States in SEM expenses.
-Byrne made a quick test to check how many paid results would show up for online banking services.
+Byrne made for online banking services.
 While they are about 10 PPC ads in yahoo.com, there are about 5 sponsor results in yahoo.ca and even less when searching in French.
 These results show that Canadian companies don’t take all the opportunity available.

 1- Canadians are very loyal to Google in comparison of other countries